 The STEM departments at Barnard (Biology, Chemistry, Computer Science, Environmental Science, Math, Neuroscience and Behavior, Physics and Astronomy, Psychology) join the millions of people around the world who are saying “enough” – enough race-based killing, enough brutality, enough systematic injustices that deprive people of life, liberty and peace.
 It feels long overdue to say this publicly, but we believe that “Black Lives Matter”.
 We reaffirm our commitment to Barnard’s Diversity Mission statement (below) and look forward to actively working with others to bring change to our communities and the United States.
-Chairs from each department will be reaching out to their respective majors in the next few weeks to schedule a time to actively listen and to talk.
-If you have questions for us before then, please reach out.
 Together we will develop action plans for our departments and offer suggestions for ways to work effectively in our communities.
 The conversation between President Beilock and Stacey Abrams on the Barnard homepage offers advice, and inspiration, as well.

 Barnard’s core mission is to rigorously educate and empower women, providing them with the ability to think, discern, and move effectively in the world—a world that is different from when the College was founded.
 Now more than ever, the success of our mission depends on the extent to which our community is diverse, inclusive, and equitable.
 We know that academic excellence is impossible without the unique perspectives, ideas, approaches and contributions that come from having the broadest diversity of students, faculty and staff across the College.